The New Default. Your hub for building smart, fast, and sustainable AI software

 Configured by default so you can start writing .vue files from the beginning while enjoying hot module replacement in development and a performant application in production with server-side rendering by default.
 Nuxt has no vendor lock-in, allowing you to deploy your application everywhere, even on the edge.

-Nuxt comes with many features by default, so in this article, we will focus on the ones that we believe are the most crucial and that make developing websites with Nuxt easier.
+Nuxt comes with many features by default.
+This article focuses on the most crucial ones that make developing websites with Nuxt easier.

 Nuxt's Flexible Rendering Modes

-Nuxt supports various rendering modes, including universal rendering (server-side rendering, or SSR), client-side rendering (CSR), hybrid rendering, and the ability to render your application on CDN Edge Servers.
+Nuxt supports various rendering modes, including universal rendering (SSR), client-side rendering (CSR), hybrid rendering, and the ability to render your application on CDN Edge Servers.

 export default defineNuxtConfig({